Six Million Canadians are Impacted by Arthritis: It’s Not Just a Disease of the Elderly

 How Osteoarthritis Affects Your Body

-With osteoarthritis, the cartilage erodes, eventually resulting in pain, stiffness, swelling and bone-on-bone movement in the affected joint.
+With osteoarthritis, the cartilage erodes, eventually resulting in pain, stiffness, swelling, and bone-on-bone movement in the affected joint.
 In the spine, osteoarthritis can cause stiffness in the neck and lower back.
 Cervical arthritis affects the upper spine and neck.
 Lumbar or lumbosacral arthritis affects the lower back and pelvic area.

 What is Rheumatoid Arthritis?

 Rheumatoid arthritis is an autoimmune disorder that can affect the entire body.
-The body’s own immune system mistakenly identifies normal joints as “abnormal,” resulting in an inflammation which can be extensive and painful.
+The body’s own immune system mistakenly identifies normal joints as “abnormal,” resulting in an inflammation that can be extensive and painful.
 If the inflammation is not controlled, damage to the surrounding cartilage and bone within the joint can occur.